palikar/blog-hugo-files/content/posts/numpy_notes.md

 >
 > Besides its obvious scientific uses, NumPy can also be used as an efficient multi-dimensional container of generic data.
 Arbitrary data-types can be defined.
 This allows NumPy to seamlessly and speedily integrate with a wide variety of databases.

 In layman's terms (according to me) - better python-arrays with native C-code under the hood so that everything is blazingly fast.
 Easy array generation, generation of ranges, intervals and distributions of random numbers in some interval.
 Conveniently iterating over ranges and the generated arrays. _Numpy_ also provides some basic/advanced statistical functions.
-Linear Algebra is also something that is already built in.
+Linear Algebra is also something that is already built-in.

 Installation: